gautamkrishnar/motrix-webextension/README.md

 ## How to use
 1. Open the Motrix download manager installed on your computer, and go to `Preferences > Advanced > Security > RPC secret` and create a random secret key and copy it.
+There is also an option to update the RPC Listen Port, you dont have to do it.
+If you are updating it please make sure that you set it to the extension  using the set port option in the extension.

 <img src="https://user-images.githubusercontent.com/8397274/211193332-bc815b60-60a3-445c-bb0b-7547d1974de8.png" alt="how to use motrix step 1" valign="middle">